How To: Understand Financial Advisor Contracts

 Every financial advisor will have a different payment schedule and expectation.
 This section is important because you don’t want unexpected fees to add up throughout your contract.
 Some advisors want their clients to pay for providing statements of advice, ongoing financial advice, annual fees, or even additional fees if the client changes their financial strategy.
 It should also specify if regular reports of your portfolio are included in these fees.
 Whether you work with an advisor on an assets under management basis, flat fee subscription model, or other payment type, it should align with what you are comfortable with as a client.

 Fiduciary financial advisors are legally required to work in the client’s best interest.
-A red flag that your advisor isn’t a fiduciary is if they work off commission.
+A red flag that your advisor isn’t acting in your best interest is if they work off commission.
 If they do, they may try to push sales on products or investments that don’t benefit you.
 For this reason, you should hire an advisor that is a fiduciary so that you don’t have to worry about any alternative motives.
-Determining whether or not they are a fiduciary may also affect if you want a discretionary or non-discretionary agreement.
+Determining whether or not they have your best interest may also affect if you want a discretionary or non-discretionary agreement.

 Your financial advisor contract should also clarify that all of your information is confidential.
 Some confidentiality agreements have a broad prohibition of sharing confidential information.
 Other agreements, though, may have permitted disclosures of information in certain situations.
 Make sure that your contract has confidentiality rules that you feel comfortable with.